somramnani/Word-Guess-Game/README.md

 # Word-Guess-Game
-A game simmiliar to Hangman where the user has a certain amount of guesses to guess the word.
+A game similar to Hangman where the user has a certain amount of guesses to guess the word.

 ## Tools/Languages Used
 - HTML/CSS